-Herein below are presented the significant accounting policies applied in the preparation of the financial statements.
-The policies have been applied consistently for all years presented, unless expressly stated otherwise.
+The accounting policies applied in the preparation of the financial statements are described below.
+The policy has been consistently applied to all years presented unless otherwise explicitly stated.

-1 Basis of preparation of the financial statements
+3. Basis of preparation of the financial statements

 These financial statements have been prepared in accordance with the requirements of International Financial Reporting Standards (IFRS), as adopted by the European Union.